AlSaqr-platform/he-soc/README.md

 ```
 NB: this fetches the current master branch, under costant developement.
 To target a specific release you should git checkout it as first step after cloning the repo.

-To install and configure bender and download the git dependencies/verification IPs, from he-soc/hardware run:
+To install, configure bender and download the git dependencies + verification IPs, from he-soc/hardware run:

 ```
 cd hardware/